isomerpages/moe-mtls-old/_Exhibits/3c-தமிழ்மொழிக்-காட்சிக்கூடம்-Tamil-Exhibitions-b-PreSchool.md

  </p><br/>
           <h4 style="padding-top:12px;margin:10px;color:#9b4490;font-size=25px;">Joy of Learning Tamil</h4>
          <p style="margin:10px;">
-        PCF Sparkletots Preschool @ Paya Lebar Blk 23 (KN) aims to bring the joy of learning Tamil to children.
+        PCF Sparkletots @ Paya Lebar Blk 23 (KN) aims to bring the joy of learning Tamil to children.
 Classes are designed to inspire children to embark on creative learning through discussions, exploration, recordings, games, songs, dance and dramatisation.
 These activities, which are conducted both indoors and outdoors, spark excitement in learning Tamil, and enable children to grasp the key elements of the language with both interest and enthusiasm.
 The centre will share strategies and activities carried out in school that enable children living in multi-ethnic communities to learn about Tamil and make Tamil a living language.  </p>
       </div>
 </div>
 </td>